-We did, however, remain overweight in emerging markets.
+However, we added to our overweight in emerging markets.
 By our measure, equity valuations are now attractive and longer-term prospects for emerging markets remain potentially better than developed ones.
-And they could also benefit if the U.S. dollar weakens.
+And could also benefit if the U.S. dollar weakens.

-In terms of fixed income, we underweighted bonds.
+In terms of fixed income, we remain overweight in Canadian bonds and underweighted in U.S. bonds.
 While yields fell in the quarter, we expect them to climb in 2019 as interest rates continue to rise, albeit at a slower pace than previously predicted.

-Given the clouded interest rate outlook, we implemented a duration neutral strategy on a small part of the bond portfolio.
+Given the uncertain interest rate outlook, we implemented a duration neutral strategy on a small part of the bond portfolio.
 This approach, potentially allows us to take advantage of increased volatility in the bond market.
 We may continue to use it in uncertain fixed income markets in the future.